jacky1107/40575042H_SLAM_A1/README.md

 6. variance of error

 # Object detection example using Kalman filter
+Interesting features and extensions of Kalman filter.
-Also make sure you have installed this package.
+After running the code, make sure you have installed this package.
 ```
-cv2
+pip install opencv-python
 ```
 Running:
 ``